Game-JAVA/Databasers/README.md

 ## 📖 Prologue

 Players can have immersive experiences through temporal rifts, exploring different historical periods of humanity.
 In the Middle Ages, help Sir Dante eliminate skeletal threats and end the reign of the dark lord Malakar.
-End a world war in the Contemporary Era as a special forces soldier, or perhaps, in the chaotic future of 2099, help B.M.O. to stop Cybernet and bring an end to this <strong>ATEMPORAL</strong> chaos.
+End a world war in the Contemporary Era as a special forces soldier, or perhaps, in the chaotic future of 2099, help B.M.O. to stop Cybernet and bring an end to this <strong style="color:#00BCD4;">ATEMPORAL</strong> chaos.

 ## 🕹️ Gameplay